Clint Boon: Media career

+On 22 December 2023, Boon finished his final radio programme and retired from radio broadcasting.

 References in popular culture

 In 2008 Boon had his portrait painted by Manchester-based artist Adam Hayley.
 The portrait represents many aspects of Boon's life and incorporates references to his Manchester roots.
 The portrait was unveiled at Manchester's Mooch Art Gallery on Oldham Street, in the Northern Quarter.
 Subsequently, Adam Hayley donated the painting to the Boon family.

 Charity work

 In 2013, Boon became patron of SiMBA, a charity supporting parents who have lost a very young baby, following the death of his daughter, Luna Bliss, who was born prematurely in April 2012 at St Mary's Hospital in Manchester and died 34 days later.

 Boon's middle son Hector wanted to raise money for the hospital and was sponsored to have his long hair cut with the fundraising appeal becoming known as Hector's Fund.
 The Boon family continue to raise money for St. Mary's and to date Hector's Fund has raised £40,000 and paid for custom-made mother and baby feeding chairs for the hospital.

 In January 2015, Boon launched a campaign to recruit runners to take part in the 10K Great Manchester Run to raise money for the Royal Manchester Children's Hospital Charity and the Saint Mary's Hospital Charity's Neonatal Intensive Care Unit.
 Members of the public were invited to sign up and run as part of the Boon Army to raise sponsorship money for the charities.